AdrianArtacho/tesser_video/README.md

 > - Text loading different images (it should be fine though) and document the right command for that in the *sheet*.
 >
 > ...

+---

+### ToDo

+- Dimensions of the image?
+Probably not, unless it is enforced by my patch!
+- Play speed... a slider of sorts?
+- Rotate image?
+- Manipulate video image: colors, water-fx distortion, bw, caleidoscope... etc.